SouthForkResearch/Maintenance-and-Management/content/CHaMPDataExportTool.md

 Notes:
 Process one year of data at a time.

 ### Steps:
-1. Copy the year folder to run to c:\Visit_DataForHarold folder.
+1. Pull Harold Code from XXXX
+2. Pull CrewUploadedSurveyGDB.zip from AWS to a folder on c:
+3. Unzip CrewUploadedSurveyGDB.zip to Visit_DataForHarold
-2. In the Windows Start Menu Type: <strong>cmd</strong> to open a command window.
+4. In the Windows Start Menu Type: <strong>cmd</strong> to open a command window.
-3. Type `python`, the path to the tool, the input data folder path and name, the output folder path and name, the batch log file path, and the list of visits to run (optional).
+5. Type `python`, the path to the tool, the input data folder path and name, the output folder path and name, the batch log file path, and the list of visits to run (optional).
 For example:

 `python "C:\GIS\Tools\CHaMP_Survey_Data_Export_Tool\BatchExport.py" C:\CHaMP\Processing\Visit_DataForHarold C:\SurveyDataExportFiles\CHaMP C:\SurveyDataExportFiles\BatchLog.txt C:\VisitRunLists\DET_CHaMP_AL_yyyymmdd.csv)`